When I first started keeping tropical fish, I tried to find good betta tank mates.

 MYTH #1: Bettas Get Lonely

-Putting male bettas in with other fish is a torture to them.
+Putting male bettas in with other fish is torture for them.

 MYTH #2: Bettas Need Large Aquariums